StandingPadAnimations/Vivy/README.md

 As such, it's simply easier to make a fork, and implement those features in said fork; the stuff Vivy plans to do would clash with MCprep's design goals.
 Contrary to popular belief, forks don't mean all out war, and in this case are a win-win for all involved.

+## So how does Vivy give more control?
+Vivy gives more control through MCprep's material generation, which is perhaps the most used feature of MCprep.
+This is done by throwing out MCprep's old system (although it's still technically accessible) and replacing it with a system where users can define custom materials using a blend file and some JSON.

 # Why the name Vivy?
 It's based off of a light novel I got and I thought it was a nice name, hence the name Vivy for this project :D